CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 5. As learners of Premium’s first cohort, you’ll be receiving some fun gear. **Please specify whether you’d like a [men’s](https://www.mygildan.com/store/product/adult-full-zip-hooded-sweatshirt/18600) or [women’s](https://www.mygildan.com/store/au/browse/productDetailsPage.jsp?productId=18600FL) sweater and in which size**.
 6. **Do you have any allergies (food, environmental, other)?**

-**Please send your “learner manual for me”, release form, photo, and answers to the above by Friday, January 25 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.**
+**Please send your learner manual, release form, photo, and answers to the above by Friday, January 25 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.**

 Should you have any questions, please contact us at the Digital Academy.